ryandawsonuk/BankKataOutsideInTDD/README.md

 So the side-effect to test for is the format of the date.
 But how do we control for testing purposes what date the clock produces?

 We can do this by creating a method within the Clock that produces the date and then we can override that method within our test.

+### Sixth Movement - Printing Statements, unit test StatementPrinter and then implement print

+Back to the PrintStatementFeature Acceptance Test to decide what to do next again to decide what to do next.
+Running gives UnsupportedOperationException, this time on StatementPrinter.print.
+So we want to unit test StatementPrinter.

+What is the side-effect of StatementPrinter doing a print?
+It is going to have to send something to the Console.
+So we're going to want to mock Console and stub at least one method to check it's invoked.
+But we already have a stubbed method from the AT called printLine, which is what we want.

+We can test that the printing always includes a header.
+This should happen even if there are no transactions.